 Golden Guinea Japanese Kerria features showy gold flowers along the branches from early to mid spring.
-It has light green foliage throughout the season.
+It has light green deciduous foliage.
 The narrow leaves turn lemon yellow in fall.
-The fruit is not ornamentally significant.
 The smooth bark and lime green branches add an interesting dimension to the landscape.

 Golden Guinea Japanese Kerria is a dense multi-stemmed deciduous shrub with an upright spreading habit of growth.
 It lends an extremely fine and delicate texture to the landscape composition which can make it a great accent feature on this basis alone.